Backiscute/oodle.js/README.md

 Simple wrapper for **Oodle data compression/decompression** using native bindings via `koffi`.

-Supports automatic downloading from [workingrobot/oodleue](https://github.com/workingrobot/oodleue) or passing a path to the lib manually.
+Supports automatic downloading for current os and architecture or passing a path to the lib manually.

 AI was used to generate the README and jsdoc, code is human.